Perspective | The Giants were an embarrassment Sunday and boy, did Joe Judge have it coming

 You want to see a clown show?
-How about a team that lays down so flat on its coach that it loses seven of its last eight games, and can’t even average 10 points?
+How about a team that lays down so flat on its coach that it loses seven of its last eight games and can’t even average 10 points?
 How about a team that so surrenders, is so lacking in gumption, that on a second and nine and then third and 11, it runs two quarterback sneaks and punts.
 In just the second quarter.
-It made “a laughable season even more laughable,” former Giant great Michael Strahan said, and so it was.
+It made “a laughable season even more laughable,” former Giants great Michael Strahan said, and so it was.
 Downright clownish.

-Meantime, there was Washington, still striving despite late-season personal tragedies, bouts of covid-19, and a discouraging number of injuries — down to their fourth-string center, and with a backup quarterback in Taylor Heinicke who proved a damn sight more competent than anyone Judge had the wisdom to keep on his roster at the QB position.
+Meanwhile, there was Washington, still striving despite late-season personal tragedies, bouts of covid-19 and a discouraging number of injuries — down to its fourth-string center and with a backup quarterback in Taylor Heinicke who proved a damn sight more competent than anyone Judge had the wisdom to keep on his roster at the position.
 There was Antonio Gibson, still running hard to a 1,000-yard season, while the Giants’ extravagantly paid wideout Kenny Golladay couldn’t be bothered to even extend his fingertips for a ball that hit him in the hands.
 Washington’s season-ending victory over the Giants served up a memorable eat-it sandwich to Judge, who, boy, had it coming.

 Is there a more supercilious man in the NFL, with fewer accomplishments, than Judge?

-Judge served from 2012-2019 for Bill Belichick in New England, but for some reason this guy doesn’t have the first idea of how to build up his own team — which is now 10-23 in two seasons under him — without cutting someone else down.
+Judge served from 2012 to 2019 for Bill Belichick in New England, but for some reason this guy doesn’t have the first idea of how to build up his own team — which is now 10-23 in two seasons under him — without cutting someone else down.
 His coy reference to the emotional explosion between Washington’s Daron Payne and Jonathan Allen last week wasn’t just a cheap shot, it was something worse.
 “This ain’t a team that’s having fistfights on the sidelines, this ain’t some clown show organization or something else, okay?
 We’re talking about the foundation built,” Judge said, as if somehow Rivera’s foundation is cracked and flawed compared to this temple of excellence, the Giants.

 The clown show crack was the one that got all the attention, but the rest of Judge’s remarks last week, after his team got so smeared by Chicago, 29-3, with minus-10 net passing yards, are worth examining for the sheer boldness of Judge’s contempt for his peers in the coaching profession.
 He went out of his way to blame-shift the lousiness of the Giants on to Pat Shurmur, who was fired back in 2019, suggesting that Shurmur had infected the organization with all kinds of losering.

 “When I came here and I sat down with all the players, I wanted to know what it was like in here, what we had to change from their mouths, all right?”
 Judge said.
-“To a man, every player looked me in the eye and said, Joe, it’s not a team, they don’t play hard … everybody quit, everybody tapped, they stopped showing up to captains meetings, all that stuff.
+“To a man, every player looked me in the eye and said, Joe, it’s not a team, they don’t play hard … everybody quit, everybody tapped, they stopped showing up to captains’ meetings, all that stuff.
 Right?
 They tapped out.
 Okay?”

 They tapped out so much they won two of their last three games under Shurmur.
 Fought all the way to the wire for him, even though they lost 21 players — damn near half the roster — to injured reserve, and still lost five games by a touchdown or less.